Good and Bad Passwords How-To

 they tell someone else how they make their passwords, the method

-immediately becomes much less secure.
+becomes somewhat less secure.
 If the method becomes

 publicized as an example of how to make good passwords it becomes